TonyXu214/learncpp/README.md

 - Just like std::array, C-style arrays can be const or constexpr
 - Applied to a C-style array, sizeof() returns the number of bytes used by the entire array

+C-style array decay
+- In most cases, when a C-style array is used in an expression, the array will be implicitly converted into a pointer to the element type, initialized with the address of the first element (with index 0).
+Colloquially, this is called array decay
+- A decayed array pointer does not know how long the array it is pointing to is.
+The term “decay” indicates this loss of length type information.
+- C-style arrays are passed by address, even when it looks like they are passed by value.
+- Two C-style arrays with the same element type but different lengths will decay into the same pointer type.
+- One problem with declaring the function parameter as int* arr is that it’s not obvious that arr is supposed to be a pointer to an array of values rather than a pointer to a single integer.
+For this reason, when passing a C-style array, its preferable to use the alternate declaration form int arr[]
+- A function parameter expecting a C-style array type should use the array syntax (e.g. int arr[]) rather than pointer syntax (e.g. int *arr).
+- C-style strings (which are C-style arrays) use a null-terminator to mark the end of the string, so that they can be traversed even if they have decayed.
+- Avoid C-style arrays whenever practical.
+  - Prefer std::string_view for read-only strings (string literal symbolic constants and string parameters).
+  - Prefer std::string for modifiable strings.
+  - Prefer std::array for non-global constexpr arrays.
+  - Prefer std::vector for non-constexpr arrays.
+  - It is okay to use C-style arrays for global constexpr arrays.
+We’ll discuss this in a moment.
+- As parameters to functions or classes that want to handle non-constexpr C-style string arguments directly (rather than requiring a conversion to std::string_view).
+There are two possible reasons for this: First, converting a non-constexpr C-style string to a std::string_view requires traversing the C-style string to determine its length.
+If the function is in a performance critical section of code and the length isn’t needed (e.g. because the function is going to traverse the string anyway) then avoiding the conversion may be useful.
+Second, if the function (or class) calls other functions that expect C-style strings, converting to a std::string_view just to convert back may be suboptimal (unless you have other reasons for wanting a std::string_view).

+Pointer arithmetic and subscripting
+- Pointer arithmetic is a feature that allows us to apply certain integer arithmetic operators (addition, subtraction, increment, or decrement) to a pointer to produce a new memory address.
+- Given some pointer ptr, ptr + 1 returns the address of the next object in memory (based on the type being pointed to).
+So if ptr is an int*, and an int is 4 bytes, ptr + 1
+- ptr - 1 returns the address of the previous object in memory (based on the type being pointed to).
+- Pointer arithmetic returns the address of the next/previous object (based on the type being pointed to), not the next/previous address.
+- ptr[n] is a concise syntax equivalent to the more verbose expression *((ptr) + (n))
+- Because array elements are always sequential in memory, if ptr is a pointer to element 0 of an array, *(ptr + n) will return the n-th element in the array.
+- This is the primary reason arrays are 0-based rather than 1-based.
+- Favor subscripting when indexing from the start of the array (element 0), so the array indices line up with the element.
+- Favor pointer arithmetic when doing relative positioning from a given element.

+C-style strings
+- When defining C-style strings with an initializer, we highly recommend omitting the array length and letting the compiler calculate the length
+- Because C-style strings are C-style arrays, they will decay -- C-style string literals decay into a const char*
+- If you try to print a string that does not have a null terminator (e.g. because the null-terminator was overwritten somehow), the result will be undefined behavior
+- Array overflow or buffer overflow is a computer security issue that occurs when more data is copied into storage than the storage can hold.
+In such cases, the memory just beyond the storage will be overwritten, leading to undefined behavior.
+Malicious actors can potentially exploit such flaws to overwrite the contents of memory, hoping to change the program’s behavior in some advantageous way.
+- One important point to note is that C-style strings follow the same rules as C-style arrays.
+This means you can initialize the string upon creation, but you can not assign values to it using the assignment operator after that
+- Because C-style strings are C-style arrays, you can use std::size() (or in C++20, std::ssize()) to get the length of the string as an array.
+There are two caveats here:
+  - This doesn’t work on decayed strings.
+  - Returns the actual length of the C-style array, not the length of the string
+- An alternate solution is to use the strlen() function, which lives in the <cstring> header. strlen() will work on decayed arrays, and returns the length of the string being held, excluding the null terminator
+- Avoid non-const C-style string objects in favor of std::string.
+- The answer is that the output streams (e.g. std::cout) make some assumptions about your intent.
+If you pass it a non-char pointer, it will simply print the contents of that pointer (the address that the pointer is holding).
+However, if you pass it an object of type char* or const char*, it will assume you’re intending to print a string.

+Multidimensional C-style arrays
+- The dimension of an array is the number of indices needed to select an element.
+An array containing only a single dimension is called a single-dimensional array or a one-dimensional array (sometimes abbreviated as a 1d array)
+- Memory is linear (1-dimensional), so multidimensional arrays are actually stored as a sequential list of elements
+- C++ uses row-major order, where elements are sequentially placed in memory row-by-row, ordered from left to right, top to bottom:
+- Flattening an array is a process of reducing the dimensionality of an array (often down to a single dimension).
+- Introduced in C++23, std::mdspan is a modifiable view that provides a multidimensional array interface for a contiguous sequence of elements.
+By modifiable view, we mean that a std::mdspan is not just a read-only view (like std::string_view) -- if the underlying sequence of elements is non-const, those elements can be modified
+- std::mdspan let us define a view with as many dimensions as we want.